EmilyPandada/practice/README.md

-# Hello, this is my first time on Github.
+# Hello, this is my first time on GitHub.